martinakaduc/bahnaric-vietnamese-bilingual-dictionary-web/README.md

 ## Launch the project
 Execute `python main.py` and the development server at localhost:5000 will be availble.
 Ctrl + Click to open it up in your web browser.

+## Troubleshooting
+If you are on Windows and using VSCode as a code editor, it has Powershell as its default command prompt.
+It would have issues with the assets file, due to problems in the path.
+Switching to WSL command prompt and cloning like usual should resolve this problem, as the paths are fixed automatically.

+Anyway, you could download a zip file of this repository and worry not about the issue!